Alonso-del-Arte/chess/doc/Variants.md

 first non-pawn moves of the game are likely to involve both players losing their queens.

-What is much less clear to me is what happens if there are no valid pawn moves for either side while the move stricture applies.
-Two possibilities suggest
+It wasn't clear to me is what happens if there are no valid pawn moves for either side while the move stricture applies.
+I verified, thanks to Tavon Strange, that such stalling can occur in this variant.
-themselves:

-* Regard it as a stalemate, thus ending the game.
-* Or allow other pieces to be moved, thus letting the game go on.

-I have verified, thanks to Tavon Strange, that such stalling can occur in this variant.
 Also thanks to Christopher Woods for his help researching this variant.

 The main difficulty for playing on a physical board might be if the first promotion is to a queen.